-Today marks International Women’s Day – a day which celebrates the many triumphs of women and our ongoing journey towards gender parity.
+This week we had International Women’s Day – a day which celebrates the many triumphs of women and our ongoing journey towards gender parity.
 However, it is also a day to acknowledge the gaps we still have in equality, and encourages us to take action in whichever ways we can.
-This year’s theme, #ChooseToChallenge, is all about challenging ourselves to do better and aim higher.
+This year’s theme, #BreakTheBias, is all about forging women’s equality in today’s society.

 Diversity and equality are integral to our culture at First AML – we love celebrating all walks of life and showcasing the amazing talent we have here that’s helping drive our company forward.
 We speak to some of the incredible women in our business about what IWD means to them.

 Today we chat to software developer Anna, to hear about her journey so far and her take on this year’s theme.

 What does a typical day look like for you?